Ferroin/linbuild/README.md

 ### Features ###
-* Automatically runs the actual build in parallel with a reasonable number of CPU's (it uses the number of CPU's it's allowed to run on based on sched\_getaffinity() by default).
+* Automatically runs the actual build in parallel with a reasonable number of CPU's (including properly honoring CPU affinity).
 * Handling of independent build directories, including creation and setup of the build directory, and optionally even deletion afteer copying out the parts that you want.